UCL-ARC/Mutein/Documents/yamlmake.md

       prefix: "my_project."
 ```

 The above is a key `prefix` within a dictionary `ym` within the top-level configuration dictionary `config`.
-Youc an setup your own structured configuration if required, for example to add a new subtree of configuration use something like the following, which could be kept in a separate config file and linked to using an `include`:
+You can setup your own structured configuration if required, for example to add a new subtree of configuration use something like the following, which could be kept in a separate config file and linked to using an `include`:

 ```
 - config: